microsoft/VirtualClient/website/docs/dependencies/linux-package-installation.md

+﻿---
+id: linux-package-installation
+---

+# Linux Package Installation
-﻿# Linux Distributions And Package Management VirtualClient has the goal of supporting all platforms and specifics with relative ease.
+VirtualClient has the goal of supporting all platforms and specifics with relative ease.
 It should work, out of the box.
 Installing a package is easy.
 Installing packages on different platforms and package managers is not.
 VC encapsulates the complex logic of handling package installation on different distros into a single component that users can easily use in profiles.